ClaireMargaux/proboder/README.md

 - COVID19Cases_geoRegion_w.csv: Weekly record timelines by geographical region for cases from February 24, 2020, to January 1, 2023.
 - COVID19Cases_geoRegion.csv: Daily record timelines by geographical region for cases from February 24, 2020, to January 1, 2023.

-The raw data as well as the R script used to import and format the data are in the Data folder.
+The raw data and the R script used to import and format the data are in the Data folder.

 ## Algorithm